TheEmptynessProject/EmptyHub/CONTRIBUTING.md

 - Only add functions that you have created or explicitly credit the original creator.
 - Avoid adding simple loads for other scripts or any form of malicious code.
 - Make sure to credit the creator of any functions you are adding from external sources.
+- Only simple types of obfuscation are allowed: Renaming functions and variables, changing strings to bytes, removing whitespace, shuffling.
+- Any type of obfuscation that wouldn't let the user confirm it's not malicious code is not allowed.
+- Any type of obfuscation that lowers the script loading time is not allowed (Dead code, for example).

 ## Adding a New Game